awakenine/mod_auth_mellon/README.md

 *As of Monday 30 September 2019, this project is no longer maintained by Uninett.
-I will perform security fixes for security vulnerabilities in this fork. *
+This fork contains fixes for security vulnerabilities.
+Please let me know if you discovered new vulnerability.
+Mail: leikindv@gmail.com*

 # mod_auth_mellon